SRI-CSL/yices2/doc/sphinx/source/api-types.rst

       formula at the model, then projects that flat conjunction.
 Projection is a hybrid of Fourier-Motzkin elimination and a model-based variant of virtual term substitution.

    .. c:enum:: YICES_GEN_BY_PROJ_WIDE

-      Wide generalization by projection.
-This projects several model-true implicant cubes and returns the union of the projected cubes.
-This mode is selected explicitly and accepts a cube budget through :c:func:`yices_generalize_model_with_budget`.

-      Since Yices 2.8.0.

-   .. c:enum:: YICES_GEN_BY_PROJ_WIDE